FeiWang1119/examples/docs/Qt/mode-view.md

 In standard views, a delegate renders the items of data.
 When an item is edited, the delegate communicates with the model directly using model indexes.

-###  Models, views, and delegates communicate with each other using signals and slots:
+##  Models, views, and delegates communicate with each other using signals and slots:

 - Signals from the model inform the view about changes to the data held by the data source.
 - Signals from the view provide information about the user's interaction with the items being displayed.
 - Signals from the delegate are used during editing to tell the model and view about the state of the editor.

-# Models
+# class

+@startuml

+QAbstractItemModel <|-- QStandardItemModel
+QAbstractItemModel <|-- QAbstractItemModelReplica
+QAbstractItemModel <|-- QAbstractListModel
+QAbstractItemModel <|-- QAbstractProxyModel
+QAbstractItemModel <|-- QAbstractTableModel
+QAbstractItemModel <|-- QConcatenateTablesProxyModel
+QAbstractItemModel <|-- QFileSystemModel
+QAbstractItemModel <|-- QHelpContentModel
+QAbstractItemModel <|-- QPdfBookmarkModel

+QAbstractItemView <|-- QListView
+QAbstractItemView <|-- QColumnView
+QAbstractItemView <|-- QHeaderView
+QAbstractItemView <|-- QTableView
+QAbstractItemView <|-- QTreeView

+QAbstractItemDelegate <|-- QItemDelegate
+QAbstractItemDelegate <|-- QStyleItemDelegate

+QAbstractItemModel -[#red]-> QAbstractItemView
+@enduml